Albuquerque Crime Victim Attorneys

 Victims of crime have the right to seek civil justice against the offender or party whose negligent or wrongful conduct caused their injuries.
 The Albuquerque victims’ rights lawyers at Parnall Law Firm, LLC are prepared to fight for you if you suffered a crime-related injury.
 Our attorneys have the experience and compassion to help you through this traumatic and painful time, and are ready to offer you the legal guidance you need to seek justice.
 If you were a victim of a crime, contact us today.

-Crime Victims in New Mexico
+Crime Victim Statistics in New Mexico

 Crimes in Albuquerque occur on a daily basis, but according to the Federal Bureau of Investigation (FBI), the incidents of crime in our city are underreported.
 According to their Uniform Crime Reporting Program, there were 11,660 incidents of violent crime, such as murder, rape, and robbery, in New Mexico in 2012.
 Violent crimes were committed at a rate of 559 per 100,000 inhabitants, one of the highest in the country.
 This rate was even higher for Albuquerque.
 Based on the FBI’s data, there were 4,151 violent crimes committed in Albuquerque in 2012, a rate of 645 incidents per 100,000 inhabitants.
 Approximately two-thirds of these violent crimes were aggravated assaults.